tfwright/spur/README.md

 |> Spur.insert
 ```

 A record for both your `Battle` and an `Activity` with action set to insert will be stored in the DB.
-Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as Repo would.
+Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as Repo would. (*Note*: As of 0.3.0, Spur supports the `expose_transactions` config, which when sets to true returns the raw Ecto transaction.
+Us this if you need to access the created `Activity` struct.)

 ### Audience